-As a dad, another one of my fears besides the unemployment as a SHTF scenario is not being to do anything for my children in the event of a medical crisis when SHTF.
-Even simple camping trips can turn into a nightmare when you’re out in the woods or up in the mountains and you got no meds to help your loved ones.
-This is why I’ve taken it upon myself to research and study about DIY natural remedies.
+As a dad one of my greatest fears (other than unemployment) is not being to do anything for my children in the event of a medical crisis when SHTF.
+Even simple camping trips can turn into a nightmare when you’re out in the woods or up in the mountains without necessary medication to help your loved ones.
+This is why I’ve taken it upon myself to research and study DIY natural remedies.

-It won’t hurt to know DIY natural remedies even if you think you will never need it.
-I believe that the best time to learn a skill is when you don’t need it yet.
-Here is my list of 12 DIY natural remedies which are proven to be effective.
-Enjoy the material!
+It will be a critical survival advantage to understand and identify DIY natural remedies even if you think you will never need them.
+The best time to learn a skill is when you don’t need it.

-The lowly Epsom salt, otherwise known as magnesium sulphate is one natural remedy item you should always have at home.
-Not only does it reduce stress, ease sore muscles and softens the skins, it is great for the following too:
+The lowly Epsom salt, otherwise known as magnesium sulfate is one natural remedy item you should always have at home.
+Not only does it reduce stress, ease sore muscles, and softens the skins, it is great for the following too:

 Splinters will draw themselves out of the skin when you use a handful of Epsom salt with a bit of water over the splinter.
 Allow to sit for 10 minutes and the splinter will be easy pickings after.

 Sprains become painful due to the swelling of the tissue surrounding the injury.
 Soaking the sprained or swollen area in a water and Epsom salt solution will help draw out the excess water and lactic acid, thereby easing pain and swelling.